matt-goldman/BlakeDocs/src/Pages/5 Contributing/BuildPipeline.md

 Blake processes your Markdown and Razor templates to generate `.razor` files in a `.generated folder`.

+**NOTE:** This page needs to include some information about how the Blake CLI is essentially just a wrapper/facade around the Blake build system (BuildTools and Markdwon Parser).
+There's no reaason why someone couldn't take a dependency on BuildTools and use Blake as part of another pipeline or build system, skipping the CLI altogether.
+The The methods include arguments that can be provided however you like, and also take an `ILogger` for feeding back to your sink instead of depending on console output.
+The only thing to be wary of is anything that's `Internal` (I would ahve to check this, I think I may have made somethings internal but visible to the CLI).

 ## File and folder structure

 While it's common for static site generators to require a specific folder structure, Blake takes a more flexible approach.
 It uses the folder structure to drive routing and navigation, but it doesn't enforce a rigid layout.
 This means you can organize your content in a way that makes sense for your project.